 Avoid dog names with too many syllables.
 Ideally no more than three.

-Try to think forward – to when you are training your dog and imagine calling out a name such as Serendipity or Anastasia?
+Try to think forward – to when you are training your dog.
+Maybe you are going through the task of teaching her how to use an indoor dog potty?
+Now then.
+Imagine calling out a name such as Serendipity or Anastasia?

 Both lovely names but not so easy to get your tongue around when you have dog training mistakes that need quickly addressing!

 #6: Get To Know Your Girl Dog Before You Name Her

 It is for this reason that some new dog owners choose only to name their dog after they have gotten to know their new little family member.

 Just a week or so should give you an idea of what your pooches personality has in store for you.
 And know, knowing all of this, it is time to choose a name for your girl!

 Girl Dog Names.
 159 Fabulous Ones To Choose From:

 (I have included a number of Italian girl dog names to the list and will continue to add as I go.
 What cute girl puppy doesn’t want an Italian name?!)

 Allegra (Italian meaning happy)